-And its pretty apparent that Morse drinks because she is depressed, which often is the case with many alcoholics.
-But self-medicating with drugs and/or alcohol to ease symptoms of depression and anxiety is like shooting yourself in both feet.
+And it’s pretty apparent that Morse drinks because she is depressed, which often is the case with many alcoholics.
+Self-medicating with drugs and/or alcohol to ease symptoms of depression and anxiety is like shooting yourself in both feet.
 As a matter of fact, alcoholics who drink to alleviate their depression often end up with severe suicidal ideations.
 And in Big Blonde, Hazel Morse, attempts suicide.

 According to her obituary, “in her final illness, Miss Parker was melancholy about her life’s accomplishments.
-She wanted to write again, especially short stories, but she lacked the strength.”
+She wanted to write again, concise stories, but she lacked the strength.”

 Parker would have benefitted from a drug rehab that not only offered a social model detox program but also provided comprehensive dual diagnosis support along with substance abuse and addiction treatment.
 And it appears that she needed trauma-informed therapy.